 Ann has over 30 years’ experience as a lawyer, financier, philanthropist, writer, and advisor to public figures.
 With a background in both civil rights law and corporate law, she specialises in cases of discrimination, sexual harassment and assault, and online abuse.
 She has successfully represented clients against major institutions, ensured that institutions change their practices, and lobbied Parliament to introduce new laws protecting vulnerable people from abuse.

 Ann’s work with McAllister Olivarius has catered to a wide range of cases and needs.
 She has helped clients pursue civil claims against their individual abusers and represented large groups in joint-action lawsuits against multinational corporations, universities, and medical bodies.
-With AO Advocates, she has represented victims of institutional abuse and brought suit against children’s homes, care homes, prominent schools, and major international religious bodies that allowed the abuse to persist.
+She has represented victims of institutional abuse and brought suit against children’s homes, care homes, prominent schools, and major international religious bodies that allowed the abuse to persist.
 Her work also includes international corporate transactions, and divorces involving complex financial provisions.